MikaStiebitz/Git-Gud/README.md

 3. git rm level has no commited files
 4. Level should not marked as done if the command was right but it didnt work
 5. Progress bar calculation not working
-6. On Progress reset, update the state and change Level
-7. Level Selection not working, always the level of the localstorage
+6. Level Selection not working, always the level of the localstorage